Skip to main content

 What will happen after the results are known?

 The results will be evaluated to determine whether additional monitoring wells need to be installed or more work needs to be done to identify the source(s) of contamination.
-After all source(s) are identified and the Remedial Investigation is completed, a Feasibility Study will be prepared which will discuss alternatives for reducing or cleaning up the contamination.
-Before making a final decision on a cleanup, IEPA will hold a public hearing and comment period to receive written and oral public input regarding cleanup options.
-The final decision will include a summary of public comments along with IEPA responses.
+After all source(s) are identified and the Remedial Investigation is completed, a Feasibility Study will be prepared that will include alternatives for reducing or cleaning up the contamination.
+Before making a final decision on a cleanup, the Illinois EPA will hold a public hearing and comment period to receive written and oral public input regarding cleanup options.
+The final decision will include a summary of public comments along with Illinois EPA responses.

 If my house is sitting on contaminated groundwater, am I exposed to the contaminants?